clandrew/nhl94e/README.md

 * Can edit players' profile images shown on the GAME SETUP screen

 Things for the future:
-* Edit players' profile images as seen elsewhere in the game, like on player cards.
-(Yeah... there's a different code path)
+* Edit players' profile images as seen elsewhere in the game, like on player cards. (it's a different code path)

 ## Build
 The source code is organized as a Visual Studio 2019 built for x86-64 architecture.
 It's a C++/CLI Windows Forms application.
 Normally I don't use C++/CLI but it started out as a command-line tool written in C++.
 When I wanted to add GUI this made the most sense.